rgreminger/tilburg-science-hub/docs/workflow/directories.md

 ## The content of a module

-The module itself should contain of a set of five pre-defined directories.
+A module itself contains a set of five pre-defined directories.
+The basic principles are to

+- keep inputs and outputs separate (e.g., so you can change inputs, leave everything unchanged, and re-run your code to see how results may change),

+- and to run scripts from each module.

+And... here's our advised subdirectory structure:

 1) The `\code` subdirectory contains all the necessary code to execute your project.
 Think about R or Python scripts.